vtsaplin/auto-java/README.md

 Java is a great language and fun to use but as nothing is perfect it also has many limitations.
 Using source/byte code generation __Auto-Java__ implements some missing features such as traits (mixins), AOP and auto-generated bound properties.

 ## Multiple inheritance with traits
-The first problem which we will address stems from the fact that Java does not support multiple inheritance.
-The recommended way to achieve a similar result is to combine interfaces with delegation.
-But delegation when it is used often can be tedious.
-Traits are here to help us ease this problem.

-Lets say you have a class which contains some state and behavior and supposed to be mixed into other classes.
-In contrast to a plain interface with default methods it also contains state.
+Lets say you have a class which is supposed to be mixed into other classes.
+In contrast to a plain interface with default methods it may contain state.
 In languages like Scala we would simply inherit from a trait but in Java we are limited to interfaces.
 The _ConcreteObservable_ class is a good example of such a situation.

 ``` java
 @Trait